inves-technology/toybox-www/README.md

 - Navbar styling
 - Where do action buttons go to?
 - Test on mobile
-- Add a member called "you?" which links through to the application
 - Add a yellow overlay when you mouse over a fellow
 - Add Google Analytics